Scott DiMauro — OEA President

 She returned to her native state of Ohio in 2005 from the National Education Association, where she worked as a lobbyist, Manager of Government Relations, and Manager of External Partnerships for nearly a decade.
 In addition to her work with OEA and NEA, Collins Murdock has extensive legislative, policy, and program experience in a range of organizations, including the American Federation of State, County and Municipal Employees (AFSCME), the Service Employees International Union (SEIU), the Food Research & Action Center (FRAC), the U.S. Department of Health and Human Services, and the African American Cultural Center at the University of Connecticut.
 After earning her law degree from Vanderbilt University, she began her professional career as Legislative Counsel in the office of U.S. Senator John Glenn.

-Collins Murdock is a leader who has the experience, knowledge, skills, and commitment necessary to successfully lead OEA’s staff and operations during challenging times.
-Given her nearly 25 years of dedication to public education and unionism, and passion for fighting for our members and the students we serve, she is uniquely positioned to work in collaboration with OEA’s governance leaders, managers, and staff to grow and strengthen the Association.
+Collins Murdock’s experience, knowledge, skills, and commitment have helped her to successfully lead OEA’s staff and operations during challenging times.
+With more than 25 years of dedication to public education and unionism, and passion for fighting for our members and the students we serve, she continues to work in collaboration with OEA’s governance leaders, managers, and staff to grow and strengthen the Association.